Rocket Spanish is one of Rocket Language’s most popular courses. But does it live up to the hype and is it worth the slightly higher price tag?

 Each lesson follows a similar structure.
-First, you’ll be asked to listen to a short conversation in Spanish, which will be based around a specific topic.
+First, you’ll be asked to listen to a conversation in Spanish, which will be based around a specific topic.
+This might be as short as 15 minutes or as long as 40 minutes.
 You’ll then be given the English translation for the topic, and asked to repeat the Spanish phrases out loud.

 Rocket Spanish features plenty of grammar and vocabulary tips throughout the lesson, so look out for these boxes as you go too.